 What is the structure of the program and curriculum?

 The program is fully online and delivered in a full-time or part-time or program of study.
-Students come to campus for an immersion experience three times, once during delivery of the Core, Advanced Core and Residency courses.
+Students come to campus yearly for a one-day immersion experience.
 Students interact with faculty in an engaged learning experience online both in asynchronous and synchronous formats.
 A multimedia experience with recorded lectures, discussion boards, and other seminar type experiences occur in the virtual classroom.
 Regular office hours are conducted online throughout each course by course faculty.
 A student help desk is available.